bhattaraisabin16/Housing-Price-Prediction/README.md

 The strongest predictor of house price is **median income** (0.52 importance score) — not location.
 A wealthy neighborhood commands a price premium regardless of exact coordinates.

-> "Location, location, location" — but income matters more.

 ---